SPEAK TO A MODULAR EXPERT: 1-888-836-7850

 While the lower end may be overly optimistic, the range itself still holds, though the actual price will depend on a set of basic factors.

-In this article, we’ll cover exactly what variables affect the price of a modular office building.
-Instead of giving you hard numbers, we’ll do the best we can by laying out the decisions that tend to raise or lower total costs.
+In this article, we’ll cover exactly what variables affect the cost of a modular office building.
+Instead of giving you hard numbers, we’ll do the best we can by laying out the decisions that tend to raise or lower total prices.

 Factors That Affect Modular Office Costs